margerabe/recruitr/README.md

 }
 ```

-2. You are now able to update a user (eg. PATCH /users/1) by including the obtained token in the header "Authorization":
+2. You are now able to update a user (eg. PATCH /users/1) by including the obtained token in the header "Authorization".

 <h3>User stories</h3>